Mindfulness Breath sessions for kids

 Teaching children to work with the breath is becoming increasingly important as many children feel overwhelmed dealing with so many challenges in today’s world.

 In technology driven world, childhood has undergone some dramatic changes.
 Their natural creativity, independence, responsibility and a healthy lifestyles are impacted.

-They are also exposed to drugs on an epidemic level, peer pressure, poisonous media programming, electronic devices and environmental crises.
+They are also exposed to drugs on an epidemic level, peer pressure, poisonous media programming and environmental crises.
 All of these have a huge impact on their development.

-Just like adults, children can suppress their inner emotions and traumas.
-Transformational breath may elevate and clear the energy of the blocked emotions and memories.
+The breathing and mindfulness sessions elevate and clear the energy of the blocked emotions and memories.

 One of the most common learning difficulties diagnosed in children is Attention Deficit Disorder (ADD).
 By teaching these children to breathe more deeply and thereby bringing their energy more fully into their bodies, they may become more focused, and hold their attention better.
 (Dr Judith Kravitz)